LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 process.
 The main steps, which we will discuss in more detail later, are:

   #.
 A *mirror* of the RAJA GitHub repo in the RAJA LC CZ GitLab project is
-     updated whenever the RAJA ``develop`` or ``main`` branches are changed as well as when any PR branch in the RAJA GitHub project is changed.
+     updated automatically after the RAJA ``develop`` or ``main`` branches are changed as well as when any PR branch in the RAJA GitHub project is changed.
+There may be a delay in the mirroring, since it is not synhronous with changes to the RAJA GitHub project.
   #.
 GitLab launches CI test pipelines.
 While running, the execution and
      pass/fail status may be viewed and monitored in the GitLab CI GUI or in the RAJA GitHub project checks section for a PR.
   #.
 For each platform and compiler combination,
+     `Spack <https://github.com/spack/spack>`_ builds RAJA dependencies and
-     `Spack <https://github.com/spack/spack>`_ is used to generate a build configuration in the form of a CMake cache file, or *host-config* file.
+     generates a configuration in the form of a CMake cache file, or *host-config* file.
   #.
 A host-config file is passed to CMake, which configures a RAJA build
      space.
 Then, RAJA and its tests are compiled.
   #.
 Next, the RAJA tests are run.
   #.
-When a test pipeline completes, results are reported in GitLab.
+When a test pipeline completes, GitLab sends a request to GitHub to update
+     the status of GitLab CI checks.

 .. figure:: ./figures/RAJA-Gitlab-Workflow2.png